xzos/PyZDDE/README.markdown

 #### Dependencies:

 1. Python 2.7 and above, 32 bit version (required)
-2. PyWin32, build 214 (or earlier), 32 bit version (required) [See bullet 2 of the "CURRENT ISSUES" section for issues]
+2. PyWin32, build 214 (or earlier), 32 bit version (required) [See bullet 2 of the "Current issues" section for issues]
 3. Matplotlib (optional, used in some of the example programs)

 #### Current issues:

-1. All functions (around 130) for accessing the data items that ZEMAX have been implemented.
+1. All functions (126 data items + additional 9) for accessing the data items that ZEMAX have been implemented.
+In addition there are around 10 more functions.
 Currently, a distribution version is not available as the tool box is being updated regularly.
 Please download the code to a local directory in your computer and add that directory to python search path in order to use it.
 For more detailed instructions on using PyZDDE, please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki)

 2. Due to a known bug in the PyWin32 library, please use a 32-bit version, built 214 (or earlier) of PyWin32.
 This issue has been discussed and documented [here] (http://sourceforge.net/mailarchive/message.php?msg_id=28828321)